Get Behavioral Health Support

 See member's guide

 The National Suicide Prevention Lifeline is an independent company, not affiliated with Blue Cross Blue Shield of Michigan.
 New Directions is an independent company that provides behavioral health services for Blue Cross Blue Shield of Michigan.
 Amazon, Alexa, and all related marks are trademarks of Amazon.com, Inc. or its affiliates.
 Google and Google Home are trademarks of Google LLC.
 WebMD Health Services is an independent company supporting Blue Cross Blue Shield of Michigan and Blue Care Network members by providing health and well-being services.
-Livongo Health Inc. is an independent company contracted by Blue Cross Blue Shield of Michigan and Blue Care Network to provide behavioral health services to their members.
+Teladoc Health® is an independent company that provides Virtual Care Solutions for Blue Cross Blue Shield of Michigan and Blue Care Network.

 The information contained on this webpage is for educational purposes only.
 Nothing on this webpage is intended to be, nor should be used as or relied upon as, professional medical advice.
 Nothing contained on this webpage is intended to be used for medical diagnosis or treatment.
 For medical advice, or to receive medical diagnosis or treatment, consult with your health care provider.